Charlotte Hornets Trading Dwight Howard To Brooklyn Nets For Timofey Mozgov, Second Round Draft Picks

 Once the cornerstone of the Orlando Magic, Dwight Howard has become a literal journeyman, having played for four teams in the past six seasons — the Los Angeles Lakers, Houston Rockets, Atlanta Hawks, and Charlotte Hornets.
 Now, it would seem that he’s headed to a fifth team in seven seasons, and his sixth team overall, as reports suggest that the Hornets have agreed to send the well-traveled big man to the Brooklyn Nets, in exchange for Timofey Mozgov, two second-round picks, and cash.

 News of the forthcoming Dwight Howard trade was first reported by ESPN’s Adrian Wojnarowski, who wrote that the Hornets were “determined” to free up some salary cap space and get rid of Howard, who is due to earn $23.8 million in 2018-19, the final year of his contract.
-Aside from veteran center Mozgov, who has two years and $32.7 million remaining on the contract he originally signed with the Los Angeles Lakers in 2016, the Hornets will be receiving the Nets’ No. 45 pick in Thursday’s NBA Draft, their 2021 second round pick, according to league sources familiar with the transaction.
+Aside from veteran center Mozgov, who has two years and $32.7 million remaining on the contract he originally signed with the Los Angeles Lakers in 2016, the Hornets will be receiving the Nets’ No. 45 pick in Thursday’s NBA Draft and their 2021 second round pick, according to league sources familiar with the transaction.

 As further noted by Wojnarowski, the Dwight Howard/Timofey Mozgov trade won’t take effect just yet, due to the trade moratorium that remains in place until July 6.